conda/ceps/cep-????.md

 ## Specification

 A virtual package is defined as a package record with three fields: name, version and build string.
 The name MUST start with double underscore (`__`).
 The version and build string MUST follow the same semantics as in regular package records.
+More specifically, the version field MUST follow the version string specifications, regardless its origin (computed from a system property, overridden by the user or configuration, or provided by default by the tool).

 Some general considerations:

 - The version or build string of a virtual package MAY be overridden by the value of `CONDA_OVERRIDE_{NAME}` environment variable, with `{NAME}` being the uppercased name of the virtual package.
-If the field being overridden is `version`, the value MUST be parsable as a version string.
 Many exceptions apply so please observe the details in the section below.
 - The build string MAY be zero (`0`).
 Some exceptions apply.
 See below.
 - When the tool used a fallback default value instead of a computed one, it SHOULD also inform the user of that choice and its possible override options (e.g. `CONDA_OVERRIDE_{NAME}` variables, CLI flags, configuration file, etc).